TN 27 (06-24)

 December $1,100 $1,500

-We have evidence that there was a significant change in work pattern effective 10/2018, when she received the promotion.
+We have evidence that there was a significant change in work pattern effective 10/2018, when they received the promotion.
 Since there was no significant change in work pattern or earnings between 01/2018 and 09/2018, the technician averages earnings for that period.
 Average earnings for this period = $1,138.89 ($10,250/9).
 Since the earnings average less than the 2018 SGA threshold of $1,180, the technician determines that Ms. J did not engage in SGA after the end of the TWP through 09/2018.
-She works above SGA 10/18 and continuing.
-Her cessation month is 10/2018.
+They work above SGA 10/18 and continuing.
+Their cessation month is 10/2018.
 Benefits are suspended effective 01/2019, the month after the grace period, and continuing.

 c.
 Significant change in earnings